Updated April 6, 2026

 Make some friends

-Get informed about tools and strategies
+Learn about tools and strategies

 You’ll hear about tools and strategies that will help you level up and possibly transform how you work.
 Listen, learn, ask questions, be curious.
 If something doesn’t resonate with you, cool.
 But make sure you know all that is available to you.
+As coworking explodes, so too does the number and quality of the tools supporting coworking spaces.

 Have fun